Garden Grants for Schools, Communities, and NonProfits

 Garden grants may be available for community projects

 National Garden Bureau – For therapeutic garden programs.
-Schools, non-profits, hospitals, retirement centers, rehabilitative facilities, veteran facilities, community centers, inter-generational groups, job-training centers, food pantries, and public gardens throughout the United States and Canada are eligible.
-Applicants must document that they have had a therapeutic garden program completed for at least one year at the time of application with at least a five-year commitment for the garden to remain on that property.
-2023 grant applications were due July 1, 2023.
-Visit their website to learn more and to contact them about their 2024 grants.
+Schools, nonprofits, hospitals, retirement centers, rehabilitative facilities, veteran facilities, community centers, inter-generational groups, job-training centers, food pantries, and public gardens throughout the United States and Canada are eligible.
+Visit the website to learn about their grants.

 Urban Growers Collective Growing Dome Greenhouse in Chicago